afrase/kodiswift/docs/caching.rst

 Caveats
 -------

-The caching features of xbmcswift2 are still young and thus have some potential problems to be aware of.
+The caching features of kodiswift are still young and thus have some potential problems to be aware of.

 * First, if you are calling ``plugin.finish`` from a view, it is not currently